 The shell shock from the recent suspension of Mpow and Aukey amongst others (collectively valued at $1B+ in sales) was a wake-up call for the entire third-party Amazon seller community that the rules will henceforth be more strictly enforced.

 What Do Amazon’s Actions Toward Review Manipulation Mean for Sellers?

 Overall, the attention to review manipulation is great for consumers, and can ultimately be great for your business, too.
-As fake and coerced reviews are slowly weeded out, the playing field will even for smaller businesses who are selling products and facilitating customer service worthy of organic praise.
+As fake and coerced reviews are slowly weeded out, the playing field will even be for smaller businesses that are selling products and facilitating customer service worthy of organic praise.
 The visibility of smaller brands is likely to increase across the marketplace, and high ratings will come to mean more to consumers as they regain trust in Amazon’s community moderation protocols.

 However, as positive reviews are often much harder to glean organically from consumers than negative ones, sellers might be wondering where they stand in terms of reasonable efforts to prompt feedback.
 Here’s what you need to know.

 1. You Can Still Ask for Reviews (You Just Can’t Motivate Positive Ones)

 The largest gray area under attack falls back on one simple phrase: “Leave us a review if you had a positive experience.”
 While seemingly harmless, including qualifying language in your request for comments is considered coercion from Amazon’s point of view.